 The Washington Bulb Company grows many of the daffodil fields in the area.

-One of the best things about the Skagit Valley Tulip Festival is they have an interactive map with various fields by different farmers.
+One of the best things about the Skagit Valley Tulip Festival is they have an interactive map on their site with various fields by different farmers.
 The map typically tells you which fields are close to bloom, in bloom, or past bloom.
 The in bloom fields are usually shown in color with the pre and post bloom fields in gray, super intuitive, right?!

 Check out the Skagit Valley live bloom map below!
 The flower symbols represent both daffodils and tulips.

-Do’s & Don’ts of Visiting the Skagit Valley Tulip Festival
+Do’s & Don’ts of Visiting the Skagit Valley Tulip Festival in 2024

 - Do enjoy the blooms and the festival!
 They are a sight to behold!